MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 - Executable files (such as .exe, .dll, or .scr)

-Launching untrusted or unknown executable files can be risky, as it may not not be initially clear if the files are malicious.
+Launching untrusted or unknown executable files can be risky, as it may not be initially clear if the files are malicious.

 > [!IMPORTANT]
 > You must [enable cloud-delivered protection](../windows-defender-antivirus/enable-cloud-protection-windows-defender-antivirus.md) to use this rule. <br/><br/> The rule **Block executable files from running unless they meet a prevalence, age, or trusted list criterion** with GUID 01443614-cd74-433a-b99e-2ecdc07bfc25 is owned by Microsoft and is not specified by admins.
 It uses cloud-delivered protection to update its trusted list regularly.